Rf2025/finalTest/README.md

 # Getting Started with Create React App
 This is is fullstack web application, built with node js,react and sql for the database

+This project is a mock ecomerce website, built with plain react js, node js, react boostrap and css, the product section display products that are retreived from a SQL database, the project is also hosted in render.com

+Below are the dependecies used in order to use the app.

 # Dependencies FRONT END